leehambley/lee.hambley.name/source/2016-04-24-seven-years-under-a-palm-tree.markdown

 some friends to make my work on Capistrano more sustainable by making it into my day job.
-We built something that you can understand as being a "Continuous Integration" tool but with a really distinctly different design to anything else you migth have come across.
+We built something that you can understand as being a "Continuous Integration" tool but with a really distinctly different design to anything else you might have come across.

 It's designed to feel like *a web-enabled extension of Capistrano's principles*.
 With stages, and sets of environment variables, designed to make the tooling it